 3. Keep Tabs on Factors Impacting Your Sales Forecasts

-A few factors you should keep an eye out on when forecasting sales include:
+Before starting to predict future sales, there are several important factors that you should pay attention to.
+A few factors you should keep an eye out for when forecasting sales include:

 Hires and Fires